Adding Native Connectors#

 Create your connector directory (e.g., csrc/storage_backends/mybackend/) and

 inherit from ConnectorBase<YourConnectionType>.
-You only need to override 4 methods.
+You need to override 4 required methods

 connector.h: